rollick/underplan-docker/README.md

     docker rm $(docker ps -a -q)
     docker rmi $(docker images -a | grep "^<none>" | awk '{print $3}')

+*Using Ruby Scripts*

+Files are in ./scripts/ruby

+*Using Bash Scripts*

+Files are in ./scripts/bash

 Build the images

     DOCKER_OPTIONS="-H=tcp://localhost:8000" ./build.sh